 Embassy of Guatemala

-Central American airlines won't accept passengers travelling to destinations in the US without proof of an onward or return ticket, even if the travellers may be eligible to enter the US under the visa waiver program.
+Central American airlines don't accept passengers travelling to destinations in the US without proof of an onward or return ticket, even if travellers are eligible to enter the US under the visa waiver program.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to obtain access to your passport by deception.
 If you're forced to hand over your passport, contact an

 Australian Embassy, High Commission or Consulate for advice.